alexellis/jenkins2docker/README.md

 Pre-built solution for Jenkins 2.0 and a Node.js slave through Docker Compose

-This repository accompanies blog post
+This repository accompanies blog post, please head over to the blog for instructions on setting up the build and example project:

 > [Jenkins 2.0 first impressions](http://blog.alexellis.io/jenkins-2-0-first-impressions/)